tkokkeng/KE5105-Time-Series-Forecasting/README.md

 ## Welcome to my Time Series Forecasting Project

-The aim of the project is to create accurate forecasts of the time series for resource comsumption in office buildings at the National University of Singapore.
+The aim of the project is to create accurate forecasts of electrial resource consumption in office buildings at the National University of Singapore.

 For this purpose, I will be exploring the use of **recurrent neural networks**.